Principles of Analytic Validation of Immunohistochemical Assays

 322689

-For initial validation of every assay used clinically, with the exception of HER2/neu, ER, and PgR (for which established validation guidelines already exist), laboratories should achieve at least 90% overall concordance between the new test and the comparator test or expected results.
-If concordance is less than 90%, laboratories need to investigate the cause of low concordance.
+For initial analytic validation or verification of every assay used clinically, laboratories should achieve at least 90% overall concordance between the new assay and the comparator assay or expected results.
 (Recommendation)

 322689

-Note: The validation set should include high and low expressors for positive cases when appropriate, and should span the expected range of clinical results (expression levels) for markers that are reported quantitatively.
+Note: The validation set should include high and low expressors for positive cases when appropriate and should span the expected range of clinical results (expression levels) for markers that are reported using either a semiquantitative or numerical scoring system.

 322689